dev-bootcamp-2019/final-project-SagaDott/README.md

 ## Smart Contracts and Blockchain Structure of Value
 There is one main smart contract; SplitRevenue, and two library contracts; SafeMath and Ownable from OpenZeppelin.
-Owner can add the artist and fans from the concert to SplitRevenue.
+SplitRevenue functions are divided in two stages, Creation and Open.
+Owner can add the artist and fans from the concert to SplitRevenue in stage Creation.
 SplitRevenue receives ether from a streaming service and splits it between the artist and fans.
 The artist get 50 % and the fans share the other 50 % equally.
 Artist and fans can withdraw their ether split whenever they want from a React, Metamask and web3-enabled DApp frontend.
+This is possible in stage Open.
 Owner has administrator access to emergency functions in case contract functionality need to be stopped.

 The streaming service is currently traditional streaming services, but a blockchain streaming service can in the future be the sender.
 A blockchain vision is to have streaming services handle only streaming, music makers own everything regarding their creations and have the ability to plugin for example a "crowdfunding" solution for songs like this SplitRevenue.
 A more modular, transparent and music maker empowering industry structure.

+## Functionality

+addArtist: public:   Creation: owner

+addFan:    public:   Creation: owner

+openSplit: public:   Creation: owner

+kill:      public:   Creation: owner

+paySplit:  external: Open

+withdraw:  public:   Open:     artist, fan

+emergency: pulic:    Open:     owner

 ## Requirements
 * Truffle v5.0.0 - a development framework for Ethereum.